resbaz/nectar-cloud-lessons/Lessons/Lesson_IX/Lesson_IX.md

 So how do you know if you need to reboot your VM?

-Most popular software issue security advisories.
+Most popular software issue security advisories tell you.

 -- *Slide* --